English for Academic Purposes (EAP)

 This course is designed to develop international students’ skills in expository writing and their ability to read and analyze expository essays.
 Study of principles and techniques of argumentation and persuasion through analysis of assigned readings; writing of organized essays and research papers using appropriate methodology.

-Prerequisite(s): (EAP 1500 with a grade of C or higher, ACT English with a minimum score of 25, or SAT Verbal with a minimum score of 600)
+Prerequisite(s): (EAP 1500 with a grade of C or higher, ENGL 1500, or SLU English Placement with a minimum score of 1900)

 Attributes: UUC:Written & Visual Comm